gcostaneto/frGIS/README.md

 # frGIS
-Tools for implementing factorial regression models (FR) to study the effects of GxE interaction on yield adaptability.
+Tools for implementing factorial regression models (FR) on the GxE interaction effects on crops adaptability.

 ##  Package overview
 frGIS is a useful package for breeders and statisticians interested in guiding diagnostic recommendations for new cultivars and evaluating the phenotypic plasticity of germplasm against spatial variations in a given region.
 This package can also be used to support the targeting of products in pre-commercial material evaluation phases, guiding the allocation of effort and resources to priority target regions.
 Until now, this package only employes least-squares methods under the parametric point of view.
 Future updates will be focused on including iterative non-parametric methods, bayesian approaches, and ridge regressions.
 We are open to establishing partnerships in order to improve the tools achieved here.